vechiato/vechiato.github.io/content/post/Book Learning Open Telemetry.md

 #### **Chapter 2: Why Use OpenTelemetry?**

 The authors delve into the "why" of OpenTelemetry.
 By standardising telemetry data and providing both "hard" and "soft" context, OpenTelemetry enables developers to correlate signals across systems efficiently.
-The discussion of limitations in traditional telemetry and OpenTelemetry’s advantages—especially for dynamic environments like Kubernetes—stood out.
+The discussion of limitations in traditional telemetry and OpenTelemetry’s advantages especially for dynamic environments like Kubernetes stood out.

 ---